 Your personal administrator account in iThenticate v1

-Once Turnitin has enabled iThenticate v1 for your organization, the main editorial contact provided on your application form will become the iThenticate account administrator.
-As an administrator, you create and manage the users on your account, and you decide how your organization uses the iThenticate tool.
+Once Turnitin has enabled iThenticate v1 for your organisation, the main editorial contact provided on your application form will become the iThenticate account administrator.
+As an administrator, you create and manage the users on your account, and you decide how your organisation uses the iThenticate tool.

 To start with, you need to login to iThenticate and set your password.